 Name Change: Asuka Tanjouin is changed to Alexis Rhodes.

-Ryo initially tells us that Cronos has yet to lose after summoning that monster and that he must be taking this duel very seriously to bring it out.
+Ryo initially tells us that Cronos has yet to lose after summoning that monster, and he must be taking this duel very seriously to bring it out.
 In the dub, Zane comments on how gutsy Jaden is for not even flinching at such a monster.

 The Golem’s Ultimate Pound attack is changed to Mechanized Melee.

 Shou says that the Golem’s ability, to reduce the opponents life points by the difference between its attack and his monster’s defense points, defies the rules…No it doesn’t.
 While I do like to take any opportunity to call out cheating in these shows, that effect is perfectly legal, and other monsters and cards have similar abilities.
 If it was against the rules, it wouldn’t be written on the card.

 Judai says he’s honored to have such a prestigious professor at the academy dueling at his peak against him.
 In the dub, Jaden just says he wants to go to the school even more now because he’s enjoying the duel so much.